krisztian14testgit/ng-task-monitor/README.md

 ## Deploying process
 Run `npm run package` to create a package - to be installed - from the app with Electron binary.
 * The package will be generated into __out__ folder.
-* The distribution build depends on the __host__ where you create the build.
+* **The distribution attention:** the build depends on the __host__ where you create the build.
 E.g.: Your host pc is window then the build is created for the window distribution.

 ### Deploying support docs:
 * [Electron forge configuration]( https://www.electronforge.io/configuration)